geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " And mar that junction which, if rightly shown,
 " Is less his foes' advantage than his own,
-" Till wearied, each shall quit our guarded plain, 200 " But watch the moment for a fresh campaign ?
+" Till wearied, each shall quit our guarded plain, 200 " But watch the moment for a fresh campaign?
 " Long is the war our realms must yet endure,
 " The peace but short, inglorious, insecure.